Photo Not By D J Norton

 Right on the border of Stirchley and Cotteridge, here are some more shops that have since been converted into houses.

 The outbuilding and chimneys to the right belonged to The Breedon Cross Hotel, sadly destroyed by fire and now replaced by flats.
+The flats are clearly visible on my modern view.

 Back